 1. Serving seamless delivery and pickup experiences

 Now more than ever, customers are hungry for a convenient online ordering experience.
-In an April 2021 survey from DoorDash, 79% of customers said they ordered pickup at least twice in the past month, while 56% of people had also ordered delivery at least twice in the past month.
+In a 2022 survey from DoorDash, 79% of customers said they ordered pickup in the past month, while 69% of people had also ordered delivery in the past month.
 As a result, modern restaurants are strengthening their off-premise offerings to give customers the most satisfying digital dining experience.
 Every restaurant is unique, which is why DoorDash offers a variety of off-premise products to meet your needs.

 For example, featuring your business on DoorDash allows you to provide the delivery and pickup options that diners expect, while giving you access to a new customer base.
 In fact, 75% of restaurants agree that DoorDash has helped them to reach new customers.
 We offer three tiers of Partnership Plans with different price points based on your business goals.